-It is the intent of the parties to comply with the limitations imposed by RCW 28A.400.200 and the State Budget.
+It is the intent of the parties to comply with the limitations imposed by state law.
 No provisions of the Agreement shall be interpreted or applied so as to place the District in breach of the salary limitations imposed by state law or subject the District to state funding penalty.
-Base and TRI salary schedules referenced above may be reopened upon the request of the District or Association should the current statutory limitations on salary increases in 2017-18 or 2018-19 be lifted or amended by the legislature.